Home/Blog/Lifestyle/Food & Nutrition/Collagen-Boosting Foods: An Ultimate Research-Backed Guide

 2. Sweet potato tacos with spicy avocado dressing

 To prepare this savoury sweet potato, it is baked until very soft inside.
 It is mashed with black beans, chopped tomatoes, lettuce, and avocado and then smashed with chilli lime to create thrilling tastes and textures in each warming tortilla.
-This filling meal offered powerful antioxidants alongside omega fats and vitamins necessary for beautiful, bouncing hair and nails.
+This filling meal offers powerful antioxidants alongside omega fats and vitamins necessary for beautiful, bouncing hair and nails.

 3. Kale Caesar salad with chicken